 Use ICHP template for your full paper (DOC word format).
 The length of the paper is 4 to 8 pages.

-Submission of abstract
+Submission of abstract (extended)

-Notification of abstracts acceptance
+Notification of abstract acceptance

-Submission of the full papers final version
+Submission of the full paper

 English, Czech, Slovak.
 Simultaneous translating service will be available for participants.
 Papers should be written in English.